 Garages and permanent outbuildings

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE

-Outside areas and boundaries

-Repair category 1

-Notes The boundaries appear reasonably well defined and are in adequate condition.
+Outside areas and boundaries Repair category 2 Notes The boundaries appear reasonably well defined.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
+The boundary walls will require repairs and maintenance with regards to weathering, erosion, sections of defective pointing and vegetation growth.